-Surveys with key interviewees were conducted in February through June of 2019.
-Interviewees were asked a series of question that included their opinions in public health, and were evaluated with replies to the county in which they reside, and how many years they have worked in their current position.
+Surveys with key interviewees were conducted in May through June 2022.
+Interviewees were asked a series of questions that included their opinions in public health and were evaluated with replies to the county in which they reside, and how many years they have worked in their current position.